CZERTAINLY/CZERTAINLY-Keystore-Entity-Provider/README.md

 ## Docker container

 Keystore Entity Provider `Connector` is provided as a Docker container.
-Use the `docker pull harbor.3key.company/czertainly/czertainly-keystore-entity-provider:tagname` to pull the required image from the repository.
+Use the `harbor.3key.company/czertainly/czertainly-keystore-entity-provider:tagname` to pull the required image from the repository.
 It can be configured using the following environment variables:

 | Variable        | Description                                              | Required                                           | Default value |
 |-----------------|----------------------------------------------------------|----------------------------------------------------|---------------|